Nexfinity/CakeyBot-Wiki/en/feature/forms.md

 ## Approval & Rejection Actions

-**Require Approval:** When enabled, a submission has to be reviewed and decided from the dashboard before any of the actions below happen.
+**Require Approval:** When enabled, a submission has to be reviewed and decided before any of the actions below happen.
 When disabled, a submission is recorded with nothing further done to it.

-**On Approval / On Rejection:** Choose to add roles to, remove roles from, or leave alone the submitter's roles for each outcome, then pick which roles.
+**Roles Added / Removed On Approval** and **Roles Added / Removed On Rejection:** Four separate lists.
+Each decision can both add roles and remove roles at the same time, so you can swap a "Pending" role for a "Verified" one in a single action.

+**Pending Role:** Given to the submitter while their response is waiting on a decision, and taken away automatically once it's decided either way.

+**Reviewer Roles:** Who is allowed to press the accept and deny buttons on the submission message in Discord (see [Reviewing Responses](#reviewing-responses)).
+> Leave Reviewer Roles empty and anyone with **`Manage Server`** or **`Administrator`** can decide responses from Discord instead.
+Set it to restrict that to specific roles.
+{.is-info}

 ## Ban Appeal Settings
 *Only shown for the Ban Appeal form type.*